RafaelEstevamReis/Simple.BotUtils/README.md

 A beginner-friendly bot builder to help with boilerplate code integrating all tools and features

-Instead of mannualy remembering what to add to a new project, the BotBuilder class help you with the list of options and in the order:
+Instead of mannualy remembering what to add to a new project, the BotBuilder class helps you with the list of options and in the order:
 ~~~C#
 public static void ProgramMain(string[] args)
 {